lindajk/lindajk/README.md

 ### Hi there 👋

+- :v: My name is Linda @lindajk
+- :beer: I am based in Munich
+- 👻 Unfortunately I can't swim at all
+- :neckbeard: Therefore I'm learning to code to become a new fish
+- 🐠 I am happy to meet fellow fishes

 <!--
 **lindajk/lindajk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.